 - If you are a person of color/non-white person who wants to attend a convention about science fiction and fantasy, you can apply.

-- During the request period, use this Google Docs form to request general assistance (money [*], donated membership, help finding a roommate).
-Fill it out as completely as possible; if you have questions about the form, please read the rest of this page first (which you should do anyway).
-I will confirm receipt of the request by email, and tell you whether Con or Bust can assist you by a month before the quarter that your con is in.
+During the request period, use this Google Docs form to request general assistance: money (please see the long version for details of allowable expenses), a donated membership, help finding a roommate.
+I will confirm receipt of the request by email, and tell you whether Con or Bust can assist you as soon as possible.

 The Long Version